Salem Soldiers

-The Salem Soldiers were a basketball team from Salem, Oregon that played in the International Basketball League from 2005–07 and in 2012.
+The Salem Soldiers were a basketball team from Salem, Oregon that played in the International Basketball League from 2005 to 2007 and in 2012.
 Originally the Salem Stampede, they played home games in the Salem Armory, which seats 3,000 for basketball.
 In 2007 the team played home games in Salem's Douglas McKay High School.
 The team became the Soldiers in 2012 when they returned to the IBL, their final season, as the Salem Sabres entered the league the next year.

 Notable players

 Notable past and present players for the Stampede include: